-• Identify learning outcomes for lessons and schemes of work;
+• Identify learning outcomes for lessons and schemes of work

-The framework provides appropriate, age related, learning objectives, which can be transferred directly or amended to suit your needs.
+The framework provides appropriate, age-related learning objectives, which can be transferred directly or amended to suit your needs.
 Measuring whether pupils have met the learning outcomes by the end of a lesson can also form part of your assessment strategy.

-• Map existing provision and identify gaps;
+• Map existing provision and identify gaps

 If you're introducing financial education for the first time or want to get an accurate picture of where it is being delivered within your school, the framework can be used as an auditing tool.
-Subject leads can identify where existing financial education is being delivered, which could be collated on to one framework giving a useful 'snap-shot' of your school's current provision.
+The Planning Framework can be used to identify where existing financial education is being delivered, which could be collated onto one framework, giving a useful 'snap-shot' of your school's current provision.

-• Plan for progression between ages and key stages;
+• Plan for progression between ages and key stages

-The framework provides a consolidated overview of financial education within the primary phase and this helps ensure there is progression in the financial education delivered from one year group to the next, and from one key stage to the next.
+The framework provides a consolidated overview of financial education within the primary phase and this helps ensure there is progression in the financial education delivered from one year group to the next.

-When considering progression from Year 6 you may also wish to consult the Secondary Planning Framework.
-Some upper Key Stage 2 teachers have found it useful to begin introducing their pupils to topics in the secondary framework as part of the transition process towards secondary school.
+When considering progression post primary you may also wish to consult the 11-19 Planning Framework.
+Some teachers have found it useful to begin introducing their older primary pupils to topics in the 11-19 framework as part of the transition process.